-About 80% of PsA patients have psoriasis in the nails.
+About 80% of people with PsA have psoriasis in the nails.
 Arthritic and skin flare-ups tend to occur at the same time.
 It is not clear whether psoriatic arthritis is a unique disease or a variation of psoriasis, although evidence suggests they are both caused by the same immune system problem.

-- Asymmetric PsA: This form involves periodic joint pain and redness, usually in only one to three joints, which can be the knee, hip, ankle, wrist, or one or more fingers.
+- Asymmetric PsA.
+This form involves periodic joint pain and redness, usually in only one to three joints, which can be the knee, hip, ankle, wrist, or one or more fingers.
 The pain does not occur in the same location on both sides of the body.

-- Arthritis mutilans: This is a severe, deforming, and progressive form of arthritis.
+- Arthritis mutilans.
+This is a severe, deforming, and progressive form of arthritis.
 It affects less than 5% of PsA cases.
 It mainly affects the small joints of the hands and feet, but it can also be found in the neck and lower back.
 Arthritic and skin flares and remissions tend to coincide.